riganti/dotvvm-docs/Pages/concepts/data-binding/value-binding.md

    * *Note*: This is a composition of supported expressions within one data-binding.
 DotVVM uses parentheses `( ... )` to enclose expressions as compared to C#, which uses curly braces `{ ... }`.
 Result type of any composite expression is determined by the last child expression.
 * Lambda functions (**new in version 3.0**)
    * `(int intArg, string strArg) => SomeMethod(intArg, strArg)`
    * *Note*: Type inference for lambda parameters is not available in version 3.0, therefore type information needs to be explicitly supplied together with lambda parameters definition.
-Type inference is an upcomming feature in DotVVM 3.1.
+Type inference is an upcoming feature in DotVVM 3.1.
 * Local variables (**new in version 3.0**)
    * `var myVariable = SomeFunction(arg1, arg2); SomeMethod(myVariable)`
    * *Note*: Variables are by design single-assignable (immutable).
 Variables may shadow property names and previously defined variables.